By Lannie Dietle

 The supplies for Fort Pitt were brought to the town of Fort Cumberland from Virginia via Skipton, which is now known as Oldtown, MD.
 This is Michael Cresap's stone house [39.541859, -78.611512] at Oldtown, 14 miles southeast of Cumberland.
 John Jacob is said to have built the brick addition to the stone house.
 The road between Skipton and Fort Cumberland is not considered to be part of the Turkey Foot Road.

-The 1792 Reading Howell map shows most of the route between Fort Cumberland and Jacobs Creek.
+The 1792 Reading Howell map of Pennsylvania shows most of the route between Fort Cumberland and Jacobs Creek.